bcfus/unstoppable-stack/README.md

 ## Step 2 - Deploy back-end to Akash

-You can, of course, deploy to Akash using the **standard Akash CLI** directly [https://docs.akash.network/guides/install](https://docs.akash.network/guides/install) but for the purpose of this guide, I am using **tombeynon's Akash Deploy UI** [https://github.com/tombeynon/akash-deploy](https://github.com/tombeynon/akash-deploy) which is a tool built on top of the standard CLI.
+You can deploy to Akash using the **standard Akash CLI** directly [https://docs.akash.network/guides/install](https://docs.akash.network/guides/install) but for the purpose of this guide, I am using **tombeynon's Akash Deploy UI** [https://github.com/tombeynon/akash-deploy](https://github.com/tombeynon/akash-deploy) which is a tool built on top of the standard CLI.
+Steps for deploying to Akash using this tool are below.

 1. Make sure **Docker** [https://www.docker.com/](https://www.docker.com/) is installed
 2. Start the **Akash Deploy UI** tool by running the following: